databricks-industry-solutions/smart-claims/README.md

 # Insight Generation using ML & Rule Engine
 * A pre-trained <b>ML Model</b> is used to score the image attached in the claims record to assess the severity of damage.
 * A <b>Rule Engine </b> is a flexible way to define known operational static checks that can be applied without requiring a human in the loop, thereby speeding up 'routine cases'.
 When the reported data does not comply with auto detected info, flags are raised to involve additional human investigation
-* This additional info helps a claims investigator by arrowing down the number of casess that need intervention a well as by narrowing down the specific areas thatt need additional followup and scrutiny
+* This additional info helps a claims investigator by narrowing down the number of cases that need intervention a well as by narrowing down the specific areas that need additional follow up and scrutiny
 * Some common checks include
   * Claim date should be within coverage period
   * Reported Severity should match ML predicted severity